Ashish-gh23/Around-You/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request, I will verify and hopefully merge it within a day.

+## Future Scope
+- On the search option open a bottom sheet with some prefixed options to choose from like Petrol Pump, Hotel, Cafe, library, etc.
+- Keep a track of user's search history and enable functionality to bookmark places.

 Happy Coding:)